Indian Springs, Georgia

 Indian Springs is an unincorporated community and census-designated place (CDP) in Catoosa County, Georgia, United States.
 The population was 2,336 at the 2020 census.
 It is part of the Chattanooga, TN-GA Metropolitan Statistical Area.

+History

+In 1800, General William McIntosh built a cottage here to, it is understood, spend the winter months.
+Along with a double log cabin built by a Mr. Allison, it was destroyed by fire.
+In 1823, McIntosh and Joel Bailey erected the first hotel.
+It still stands today, known as the Varner House.
+It was there that the 1825 Treaty of Indian Springs was signed.

 Geography

 Indian Springs is located at (34.959131, -85.163983).

 According to the United States Census Bureau, the CDP has a total area of 2.6 sqmi, all land.

 Demographics

 Indian Springs first appeared as a census designated place in the 1990 U.S. census.